 Topical cannabis products have a quick effect on the area of application, but never make it to your brain.
 Topicals are absorbed through the skin and begin to work on the nerves in the area almost immediately.
 You won’t get that euphoric feeling from topical marijuana products, aside from the happiness you feel when your pain goes away.

 Concentrated cannabis products like tinctures get into your bloodstream and move to your brain quickly if you administer them sublingually.
 A couple drops under your tongue will kick in rapidly to relieve pain and reduce nausea.
-The marijuana is absorbed through the mucus membrane in your mouth directly into the bloodstream.
+The marijuana absorbs through the mucous membrane in your mouth directly into the bloodstream.

-The effects from edibles are also typically enhanced compared to smokeable or concentrated marijuana products.
+The effects from edibles are also typically enhanced compared to smokable or concentrated marijuana products.
 On their way through the digestive system, edible marijuana products pass through the liver.
-In the liver, the effects of marijuana are concentrated, so when they reach the brain the effect is stronger.
+In the liver, the effects of marijuana concentrate, so when they reach the brain, the effect is stronger.
 Properly dosing with edible products is challenging because of the time lapse and the concentration effect.

 How Long Can THC Be Detected?

-It’s easy to assume that when you stop feeling the effects of marijuana, it’ out of your system.
-Thought it may no longer be working on your brain, marijuana remains in your body for a long time.
+It’s easy to assume that when you stop feeling the effects of marijuana, it’s out of your system.
+Though it may no longer be working on your brain, marijuana remains in your body for a long time.
 This can become a problem when it comes to drug testing.

-There are several variables that determine how long cannabis stays in your system.
+Several variables determine how long cannabis stays in your system.
 A heavy user, for example, will maintain detectable levels of THC a lot longer than someone who has only used it once or twice.